 Although your kid's school may perform vision screenings, these tests can only detect the most basic issues, such as myopia (nearsightedness) or severe amblyopia.
 They are not equipped to check for eye diseases that can affect your child's long-term ocular health, or binocular vision disorders that can hinder their ability to learn.

-Our Surrey eye doctor will be able to perform a comprehensive eye exam to check for the presence of these and other conditions.
-If ocular diseases or vision disorders are detected, your eye doctor will have the equipment and expertise to properly treat them.
+Our Surrey optometrist will be able to perform a comprehensive eye test to check for the presence of these and other conditions.
+If ocular diseases or vision disorders are detected, your optometrist will have the equipment and expertise to properly treat them.

 2. Limit their screen time